 Thank You To Our 2021 Jewbilee Sponsors

 Jewbilee Day of Learning is made possible by the following sponsors: Consulate General of Israel to the Pacific Northwest SF, Dianne Portnoy Endowment for Jewish Life & Learning, Los Gatos Memorial Park, Darling Fischer Family Mortuaries, and Bonnie Slavitt.
-The APJCC is proud to be a part of the Initiative on Jewish Peoplehood, co-funded by the Koret Foundation and the Taube Foundation for Jewish Life & Culture, and supported further by the Jewish Federation of Silicon Valley and other generous supporters.
+The APJCC is proud to be a part of the Koret Initiative on Jewish Peoplehood.
+The JCC is also generously supported by the Taube Foundation for Jewish Life & Culture, and by the Jewish Federation of Silicon Valley and other generous supporters.
 Jewbilee Jewish Day of Learning is made possible, in part, by the Corporate Alliance sponsorship of Family Matters In-Home Care and Los Gatos Memorial Park & Darling-Fischer.